bkichler/samen2021Q4-eks-workshop/content/samen/061_spark/quickstart_eks.md

 In addition to the requirements listed above, a domain name is also required for setting up Ingress endpoints to services running in the cluster.
 The specified domain name can be a top-level domain (TLD) or a subdomain.
 In either case, you have to manually [set up the NS records](#step-3-configure-domain-registration-records) for the specified TLD or subdomain so as to delegate DNS resolution queries to an Amazon Route 53 hosted zone created and managed by BKPR.
 This is required in order to generate valid TLS certificates.

+{{% notice info %}}
+Each team has a subdomain already setup in Route 53.
+Check the **[Route 53 console]**(https://console.aws.amazon.com/route53/v2/hostedzones) to find the hosted zones for the your team's subdomain.
+You can modify NS records from there as needed.
+{{% /notice %}}

 ## Installation and setup

 ### Step 1: Configure a User Pool in AWS Cognito